EgorZay/ML-NN/README.md

 However, the `.fit` method of `SVC` receives not a string array as input (apart from the target variable) but an array of indices that relate to the strings (see __[example](https://github.com/EgorZay/ML-NN/blob/master/custom-string-kernel-svm/example.py)__).

+_Still personally debating over square of Levenshtein distance with myself..._

 # Machine Learning and Neural Network category

 Quick guide Q(^,^Q)